seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 feature in a language.
 It always carries the implication that there is a thing to be grasped and that there is someone who grasps, that there is a doer and a thing done.
-So it is almost impossible to avoid such usages as: 'I want to see *Nibbāna*, I want to attain *Nibbāna*'.
+So it is almost impossible to avoid such usages as: 'I want to see Nibbāna, I want to attain Nibbāna'.
 We are made to think in terms of getting and attaining.

 However sometimes the Buddha reminds us that this is only a conventional usage